IvayloShopov33/29.01.2023ForLoopExercise/README.md

 # 29.01.2023forLoopExercise
-I solved these eight tasks using for loop and if-else statements.
+I solved these eight tasks using For-loop and if-else statements.